Preston-Coding/EgsEcfEditorApp/README.md

 This errors occur at content editing operations in the tool which would consume too much system recources to prevent it by a pre check.
 It can in all cases be corrected in the tool.

 ## Planned Major Features
-:wrench::wrench::wrench: The next steps will be the compare / merge feature together with more supported files. :wrench::wrench::wrench:
+:wrench::wrench::wrench: The next steps will be the compare / merge feature together with more supported files (included Reforged Eden). :wrench::wrench::wrench:

+- Support for Reforged Eden
 - Support for all .ecf files
 - Compare files view
 - Merge files with behaviour selection